qiuzyc/thinking_like_a_radiologist/README.md

 </p>

 ## TODO
-- [ ] Implementation of training codes
+- [ ] Release training codes (expect to be done after Chinese New Year)
-- [ ] Implementation of full dataset
+- [ ] Release a subset of MMRad-IVL dataset (expect to be done after Chinese New Year)

 ## Acknowledgements
 - [thinking with generated images](https://github.com/GAIR-NLP/thinking-with-generated-images)